andreasdr/minitscript/README-Tools.md

 The basic usage looks like the following:

 ```
-minitscriptnmakefile tsrc TMakefile
+minitscriptnmakefile tsrc TMakefile.nmake
 ```

 The first argument is the path name, where we transpiled our scripts to, and where we added optional MinitScript main files and a MinitScript library C++ file.
 The second argument is just the Makefile file name.

-To create a build of your MinitScript application you can just run "nmake -f TMakefile".
+To create a build of your MinitScript application you can just run "nmake -f TMakefile.nmake".

 You can also generate a .dll(dynamic link library for Windows) file, to be embedded in other C++ applications.
 In this case the first argument needs to be "--library".